linbug/linbug.github.io/_posts/2015-10-28-The-Birthday-Problem.md

 $$P(A) = \frac{number \;of\;outcomes\;possible\;for\;A}{number\;of\;total\;possible\;outcomes}$$

+In this case, \\(A\\) is the event that noone will share a birthday at the party.
 I'll break this down into two parts; the numerator and the denominator.

 ###The denominator: number of total possible outcomes